auremoser/web-coding/syllabus.md

 The University Learning Center has [cool workshops](https://drive.google.com/file/d/0B3ZdoyWl7j9rN1ZsWFEwbUc2LVE/view) that might be of use to you.
 There's one on November 5th, for Oral Presentations that you might consider attending to prep your project presentation at the end of the semester (November 24th for us).

 #CLASS CALENDAR
-This course is 12-weeks long.
+This course is 12 weeks long.
 Dates are based on the [academic calendar](http://www.newschool.edu/registrar/academic-calendar/) for Eugene Lang.

 ##9/2/15
 ####INTRO TO INTERACTIVES
 >"There were three strong consensus answers: first, get good at understanding and presenting data.
 Second, understand how social media can work as a newsroom tool.
 Third, get whatever newsroom experience you can working in teams, and in launching new things." ~ Clay Shirky

-What is an interactive news app, and what is this course about.
+What is an interactive news app, and what is this course about?
 We'll talk about instances of success and failure in news apps, review some basics of this course and take care of some technical logistics to prep for next week.

 ![Measles](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/measles.jpg)